 Men are less likely to talk about their feelings or seek emotional support during fertility.
 A recent survey of 2,000 UK men found that a quarter (25%) feel embarrassed about their fertility problems and another 18% felt isolated.
 This shame breeds silence, especially because culturally virility and masculinity are associated with being able to procreate.

 Increasingly, fertility treatment centers have counselors on staff and integrate mental health support within their treatment plans.
 Ideally, counseling should begin before patients start infertility treatment.
-Some specific types of therapy have been shown to be more effective in terms of pregnancy outcomes.
+Some specific types of therapy are more effective in terms of pregnancy outcomes.
 These are:

 - Cognitive Behavioral Therapy